Table Manners Tips for Grown-Ups

 Because so many people eat on-the-go or at different times, there aren’t as many opportunities to learn or reasons to use table manners.

-And, if you are used to eating alone, it is easy to fall into habits like licking your fingers, stuffing your mouth, and getting up whenever your feel like it.
-Not habits that are appealing when eating with others.
+And, if you are used to eating alone, it is easy to fall into habits like licking your fingers, stuffing your mouth, and getting up whenever you feel like it.
+Not habits that are appealing when eating with others, especially if you’re eating at some of the best restaurants Roanoke has to offer.

 Here is a list of basic table manners tips to help you be a pleasant dining companion: